 They fall into two groups: (1) The things you knew you should be impressed by before you came and yet they still surprise and impress, such as the Eiffel Tower, the Colosseum, and Venice.
-(2) The things you hadn't expected to excite you but did: the kindness of the French people, Italian food that isn't like Italian food in the US, the beauty of the Swiss Alps, and the fun of the luge.
+(2) The things you hadn't expected would excite you but did: the kindness of the French people, Italian food that isn't like Italian food in the US, the beauty of the Swiss Alps, and the fun of riding a summer luge.

 What seems most popular with the kids on your family tours?

-I understand that you have actually met Queen Elizabeth II?
+I understand that you've actually met Queen Elizabeth?